frizensami/primergen/README.md

 1. `random_gc_frequencies_noreroll`: Same as before but we don't reroll for valid GC content, we fix it in constant time.
 1. `naive_clique`: Optimal algo (assuming initial number of primers is large enough), find maximum size clique in graph where vertices are primers and edges represent two primers that are far enough away in edit distance
 1. `delob`: Edges now represent two primers that are too /close/ in edit distance.
 We remove 1 vertex (primers) randomly from graph each time, then remove all of its neighbors, repeat until no more edges.
+1. `delob-mindegree`: Edges now represent two primers that are too /close/ in edit distance.
+We remove 1 vertex (primers) randomly from graph each time, then remove all of its neighbors, repeat until no more edges.

 ## Previous work and algorithms
 - 2009: **DeLOB** algorithm: Xu Q. , Schlabach M.R., Hannon G.J., Elledge S.J.
 (2009) Design of 240, 000 orthogonal 25mer DNA barcode probes.
 Proc.
 Natl.
 Acad.
 Sci.
 U S A, 106, 2289–2294. (https://www.pnas.org/content/pnas/106/7/2289.full.pdf)